 What is the time commitment?

-Winter interns work 10 hours per week for 15 weeks (January 13 – April 28).
+Winter interns work 10-15 hours per week for 10 or 15 weeks (depending on the legislative session year.)
 High school interns and summer fellows have different hours.
 Much of the work will be completed independently and the schedule is very flexible.
 There will be occasional evening events as well as required check-in meetings with Bus Staff and other Bus Interns.

 Can I take this class, have a job, etc. while being an intern?

 Yes!
 Interns are paid at the current Seattle Minimum Wage rate.
 See here for the current rate.
 You can also receive your pay as an educational stipend.

 What’s an average day like for a Washington Bus intern?

 That really depends on the week and the internship!
 Winter interns focus on mobilizing folks to get involved in the 202X Legislative Session, summer fellows might spend a day making campaigns or learning about unions, and high school interns work on advocacy projects.
 Interns will organize their communities with a variety of virtual tactics including phone banks, testifying and educational events.
 Hear from our 2018 Fall interns about their experience.

 Applications are open in April-May for the Summer Fellowship, and November-December for the Winter Internship.
 Please check back on our site for during these months!